v-ade-r/LLM-Finetuning-for-text-classification-using-LORA/README.md

 # LLM-Finetuning-using-LORA

-This is the Schematic Blueprint for LLM Finetuning for semantic text classification using LORA.
+This is the Schematic Blueprint for Finetuning LLM (e.g. Qwen or Llama) for semantic text classification using LORA.

 ## LORA - theory
 LoRA (Low-Rank Adaptation), introduced by Hu et al., optimizes model fine-tuning by decomposing weight updates, ΔW, into a low-rank representation.
 Typically during backpropagation model learns ΔW matrix containing updates for the original weights which minimize the loss function during training.